marcaube/dotfiles/README.md

 # 6. Restore preferences
 mackup restore

+# 8. Check that homebrew installations are A1
+brew doctor

-# 7. Restart your computer to finalize the process
+# 9. Restart your computer to finalize the process
 shutdown -r now
 ```